ZakariaAK94/25-5-Clock/README.md

 ## Usage

  * Adjust the session and break lengths using the controls provided.
- * Start or pause the timer using the "Start/Stop" button or by pressing the "O" key.
  * Reset the timer and settings using the "Reset" button.
  * Listen for audio alerts to signal the end of a session or break interval.
  * Utilize the app to implement the Pomodoro Technique or customize intervals to suit your workflow.